One Brain, Two Minds

-Our brain uses two different and often conflicting systems to process information and drive our choices and actions.
-You can almost say we have one brain and two minds.
+Our brain uses two different and often conflicting systems to process information, drive our choices, and behaviors.

-The impulsive, emotional mind: Meanwhile, the emotion-based system is experiential and often automatic.
-It motivates us based on our feelings and often outside our awareness.
-Even when logic is screaming at you to avoid the cookies, you’re enjoying the cookies before you know what happened.
+Mind #2: The impulsive, emotional mind: The emotion-based mind is experiential and often automatic.
+It motivates us based on how we feel and is often outside our awareness.
+Logic is screaming at you to avoid the cookies.
+Before you know it, half the box is gone!

-This goes beyond diet and very much applies to exercise and other health behaviors.
-When we are in the moment our choices are often driven by emotion especially when willpower is low.
-It is much harder to think about long-term goals and our future self when energy depleted.
+This phenomenon goes beyond diet and very much applies to exercise and other health behaviors.
+When we are in the moment, our choices are often driven by emotion especially when willpower is low.
+It is much harder to think about long-term goals and our future-self when we are low on energy.